Ki-Jana Hoever

-Ki-Jana Delano Hoever (born 18 January 2002) is a Dutch professional footballer who plays as a defender for club Wolverhampton Wanderers.
+Ki-Jana Delano Hoever (/kiːˈdʒɑːnə/ kee-JAWN-ə; born 18 January 2002) is a Dutch professional footballer who plays as a right-back or right wing-back for Czech First League club Sparta Prague.

-Early years
+Early life

 Hoever was born in Amsterdam, Netherlands and is of Surinamese descent.
 His father, a former American football player, named him after former NFL running back Ki-Jana Carter.

 Youth career

 Hoever started out in the youth ranks at Ajax in 2010.
 Hoever played 13 times and scored two goals in the Under-17 Eredivisie during the 2017–18 season.
 Described as equally comfortable playing at centre-half and right-back, Hoever completed his move to Liverpool in August 2018 from Ajax but had to wait until September 2018 for international clearance.
 As he had not signed a professional contract, Liverpool only had to pay a minimal compensation and Ajax were reported to be bitterly disappointed to lose the player.
 Manchester City, Manchester United and Chelsea were also reportedly interested in making the signing.
 Hoever made his first Liverpool appearance in a 4–1 win for the under-18s against Newcastle on 15 September.
 Following that he was given a substitute appearance in the Reds' UEFA Youth League match at home to Paris Saint-Germain that ended in a 5–2 win on 18 September 2018.
 He later played the full 90 minutes at centre-half in the 5–0 win over Napoli that sealed Liverpool's U18s place in the knockout stages of that tournament.

 By November 2018, Hoever had his U23s debut as a wide right midfielder against league leaders Everton at Goodison Park, which Liverpool won.
 His performance earned praise from U23 manager Neil Critchley, who said, "I thought his calmness and assurance, his decision-making, his intelligence without the ball, it was terrific.
 I was very impressed with him indeed."
 Hoever made further appearances at right-back for the U23s including receiving plaudits for his performance in a 4–1 win against the reigning Premier League 2 champions Arsenal.